About ForestHer NC

 ‘I don’t know where to start.’

-The goal of ForestHer NC is to work to empower and educate women so that they feel empowered to take on stewardship of their land.
+The goal of ForestHer NC is to work to empower and educate women and other marginalized genders so that they feel empowered to take on stewardship of their land.

 In January 2019, a team of natural resource professionals and private forest landowners gathered to establish the ForestHer NC program.
 This team was composed of representatives from a broad cross-section of the natural resource community with interest or experience in leading women-focused conservation programs.
 As establishment of the program progressed, this leadership team decided to create a smaller Executive Board, with equal representation of program partners and landowners, to oversee the day-to-day operations of the program and serve as the governing body of the program.
 Upon establishment of the new Executive Board, the initial leadership team was dissolved.
 Team members were invited and encouraged to remain involved in the program through committee work and other opportunities.